serpapi/clauneck/README.md

 Clauneck.run(api_key: api_key, params: params, proxy: proxy)
 ```

 The System IP Address will be used if no proxy is provided.
-The user can use System IP for small scale projects.
+The user can use System IP for small-scale projects.
 But it is not recommended.

 ### Using Google Search URL to Scrape links with SerpApi

-Instead of providing search parameters, the user can directly feed a Google Seach URL for the webcache links to be collected by [SerpApi's Google Search API](https://serpapi.com/search-api).
+Instead of providing search parameters, the user can directly feed a Google Search URL for the web cache links to be collected by [SerpApi's Google Search API](https://serpapi.com/search-api).

 ### Using URLs to Scrape in a Text Document

-The user may utilize their own list of urls to be scraped.
-The urls should start with `https://webcache.googleusercontent.com`, and be added to each line.
+The user may utilize their own list of URLs to be scraped.
+The URLs should start with `https://webcache.googleusercontent.com`, and be added to each line.
 For example:

 ```
 https://webcache.googleusercontent.com/search?q=cache:LItv_3DO2N8J:https://serpapi.com/&cd=10&hl=en&ct=clnk&gl=cy